‘Tragic outcomes’: Mentally ill face fatal risk with police

 Many communities lack a mental health crisis infrastructure, with nearly 130 million people in the United States living in an area with a shortage of mental health providers, she said.

+“There is need for more proactive, appropriate, individual-person-centered approaches to assisting persons with mental illness,” Sheppard said.

-Misty Castillo is suing a Salem police officer and the city for the failure to use crisis intervention tactics and training before the officer resorted to deadly force by shooting Arcadio, on July 9, 2021.
+A year after Arcadio Castillo III was killed by a police officer on July 9, 2021, his mother is suing the officer and the city of Salem in federal court for the failure to use crisis intervention tactics and training before resorting to deadly force.

 A grand jury found the shooting was justified.
-The district attorney’s office said Arcadio rushed towards the officer with a knife in a stabbing position, but his mother denied that.
+The Marion County district attorney's office said Arcadio rushed towards the officer, who was not wearing a body camera, with a knife raised in a stabbing position.

+“He never did that.
+He never rushed him," Arcadio's mother said as she stood over the spot in the living room where her son died after being hit by four bullets.
+She said the family "feels betrayed because a person who is supposed to serve and protect us in a time of crisis took away my child."

+After symptoms of mental illness emerged in Arcadio's teens, Marion County mental health workers diagnosed him with attention deficit disorder and prescribed Ritalin, but the anxiety only got worse, his mother said.
+He began using drugs and alcohol to cope.
+A case worker at a psychiatric crisis center said she couldn’t diagnose Arcadio because of the drug and alcohol use, according to Castillo.

 A video of the West Virginia killing hit social media before Jones' loved ones were informed about his death.

-Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with blond shoulder-length hair walking on a highway, pursued by at least eight police with guns drawn.
-The man held his arms above his head, a pistol in one hand.
+Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with blond shoulder-length hair walking on a highway, pursued by at least eight police officers with guns drawn.
+The man held his arms above his head, a pistol in one hand as he backed away from the officers.
 He pointed the gun at his own head briefly.

-Jones’ heart dropped as she recognized the man’s walk and the way he flipped his hair over his shoulder— and realized it was her husband Mark's brother.
+Jones' heart dropped as she recognized the man's mannerisms — his walk, the way he flipped his hair over his shoulder with the shake of his head — and realized it was her husband's brother.

+State police have concluded their investigation into the shooting and sent their report to Raleigh County Prosecuting Attorney Ben Hatfield, who will determine whether the deadly force was justified.
+Hatfield said Matt Jones had carjacked at least one vehicle at gunpoint shortly before he was shot.

+He had been in and out of incarceration for almost two decades.
+His brother, Mark Jones, said it was clear to the family that Matt, who was a star baseball player and wrestler, struggled with mental health since childhood.
+His parents took him to counseling and tried to find a medication that would help.

+In jail, Matt was diagnosed with bipolar disorder and placed on medication, which helped.
+But he got trapped in a cycle where he’d struggle to get care, experience a mental health crisis and get arrested again.

+He lived for a while at his brother and sister-in-law's house in Culpeper, Virginia.
+Nicole Jones recalls him spending hours playing with her kids on a tire swing.
+But after a while he had trouble sleeping and said he was hearing voices.
+He asked her to help him schedule an appointment with a psychiatrist, but the counselor never called back.

-While incarcerated, Matt was diagnosed with bipolar disorder and placed on medication.
-But weeks before his death, he was running low on pills and broke down crying, his fiancée said.
+Weeks before his death, Matt was running low on pills and broke down crying, his fiancée said.

-He didn’t have a driver’s license.
+Matt didn’t have a driver’s license.
 His social security card and birth certificate were elsewhere.
 That made it difficult to make medical appointments, Marquis said.
+They eventually went to a walk-in clinic that would tend to people without ID, but left after waiting for eight hours without being seen, she said.

 Mark Jones was at work landscaping when he saw the video of his brother being shot.